RIG INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Transocean Ltd. And Encourages Investors To Contact The Firm!

-Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Transocean Ltd. ("Transocean" or "the Company") (NYSE: RIG ).
-Investors who purchased Transocean securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/RIG .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+17, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Transocean Ltd. (“Transocean” or“the Company”) (NYSE: RIG).
+Investors who purchased Transocean securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/RIG .

 Investigation Details